George Voelk

-George Voelk (born September 28, 1962) is a former Canadian football player who played with the Montreal Concordes as a defensive lineman.
-Voelk was drafted in the sixth round of the 1984 CFL Draft by the Concordes.
+George Voelk (born September 28, 1962) is a Canadian former professional football player who played with the Montreal Concordes as a defensive lineman.
+Voelk was drafted in the sixth round of the 1984 CFL draft by the Concordes.
 Voelke attended the Montreal training camp in 1984, but did not make the team until his second attempt in 1985.
 Voelk dressed for all 16 games in 1985.